russellcameronthomas/library/_incentives/chapters/1-feast.md

 ## Introduction

+Is there any difference between intrinsic rewards -- those that a person defines and administers for themselves -- and extrinsic rewards -- those that come from some other person, organization, or institution?

+Much of Economics, Game Theory, and Public Policy say "no, there is no meaningful difference", and therefore many of the interventions and improvement prescriptions are aimed at shifting the incentives for individuals by piling on external incentives.

-This is a model of intrinsic and extrinsic rewards (a.k.a. incentives) modeled as a situational social + cognitive process which I will nickname "The Feasting Table" model.
+This chapter explores this question about intrinsic and extrinsic rewards using a model of situational social + cognitive processes which I will nickname "The Feasting Table" model, for reasons that become immediately obvious.

 ## Description

 Imagine that you are at a big feast (e.g. Thanksgiving in the US) where food is served communally.
 The norms of service are roughly: Each person picks up the nearest serving dish or platter, takes some food if they want, then passes the dish to someone next to them.
 Often, by habit or by declaration, the food dishes are passed in one direction.
 Often, people make pleasant comments about the dishes as they arrive -- "Ooh, this looks good!" -- and other people might make comments like "Yes, it is.
 I've tried it." or "Save me some of that!" or "What is it?".
 If the diners also made some or all of the food, people pay and receive complements to the chefs as the food is passed.

 We modify the feast norms this way:

+1. Every participant in the Feast is an Actor, i.e. an agent in a role with purposeful functions.
+Each Actor has some degree of pride in their own choices and preferences, relative to how much they defer to others.

 1. Every Actor starts with food ("my food") on their own plate which they selected (and perhaps made).
 "My food" represent the *intrinsic* rewards for each Actor.
 The "my foods" for Actors may of the same type (e.g. "stuffing") but they will always be distinct in detail (seasoning, cooking style, non-allergenic, vegan, etc.).
 2. Some number of communal plates go around, some empty initially and some pre-loaded with a type of food not associated with any Actor.
 These "other foods" represent *extrinsic* rewards for any Actor.